 Sorry friends there is no way round this, but here is something you head straight and do.
 Begin research on the programs and departments on MIT website.
 Focus on building a bridge between your own interests and the resources or research programs by professors available at MIT.

 So beyond the department or program list which is general information and knowledge available at MIT website or other helpful education website.
 Dig up information about the upcoming research by the department of interest.
 You could talk about the (robotic design or 3D printing development project by mechanical engineering department) at the school.

 Pay attention not to provide general knowledge, tie your interest to a progam or departmental research to a long term plan.

 Avoid been random in answering them the essay question.
-Be more triangular patterened to link your interest and the programs or department even if you have a wide array of interest.
-You goal is to focus on how undergraduate students including you are dedicated to explore the different range of opportunities open to you at MIT, and the ablility to easily synthesize together the readily possible chances provided to you.
+Be more triangular patterned to link your interest and the programs or department even if you have a wide array of interest.
+You goal is to focus on how undergraduate students including you are dedicated to explore the different range of opportunities open to you at MIT, and the ability to easily synthesize together the readily possible chances provided to you.

 Question 5: At MIT, we bring people together to better the lives of others.
 MIT students work to improve their communities in different ways, from tackling the world’s biggest challenges to being a good friend.
 Describe one way in which you have contributed to your community, whether in your family, the classroom, your neighborhood, etc. (200-250 words)

 HINT: Your community can be of any size from your family to your town.
 We recommend working your path backward through this prompt because the last sentence explained it all.